-We have scheduled Homeschool Day at the Capitol on Thursday, March 26, from 9 a.m. to approximately 4 p.m.
+We have scheduled Homeschool Day at the Capitol on Tuesday, April 5 or Thursday, April 14, 2022, from 9 a.m. to approximately 4 p.m.

 St. John’s Church at 2401 E. Broad Street, Richmond–just down Broad Street from the Capitol grounds.
 Check-in begins at St. John’s at 9 a.m.
 Click here for a map.

-Check-in and seating begin at 9:00 a.m. and the program begins at 9:30 a.m.
+The doors at St. John’s Historic church will open at 9:30 a.m. with check-in between 9 and 9:30 a.m.
 Tour tickets and a schedule will be handed out at check-in.

 Parking at St. John’s is on the street and free.
 Parking for the Capitol can be found in garages or public parking lots near the Capitol ($6-12/day).
 Remember, you will be arriving during early-morning rush hour; please allow extra time.
+The Sun Trust Bank building has underground parking–it is the closest to the capitol.
 Parking lots and garages near the Capitol can be found here.